alekorn/django-poetry-docker/README.md

 	```
 6. Go to  [http://localhost:8001](http://localhost:8001/).
 Docker is not used.
 Working with code directly.

-When using Poetry, command line variables are used to avoid conflicts with environment variables defined in .env files.
+When using Poetry, command line variables are used to avoid conflicts with environment variables defined in .env files, see _app/Makefile_.